jlambgit/LabWeek1/index.md

 ![](https://i.imgur.com/ECh7bc9.png) [Fun Stuff](#-fun-stuff)

 ### ![](https://i.imgur.com/IApVufx.png) Information
 Hello, I am Jennifer.
 I am currently an undergraduate student majoring in Math-CS in UC San Diego.
 I am mainly interested in cryptography and network systems.
 I have a general idea about some cryptosystems and how they function.

+Relevant courses I have taken in UCSD are:
+- CSE 11
+- CSE 12
+- CSE 15L
+- CSE 30
+- CSE 100
+- CSE 105
+- MATH 184
+- MATH 187A/B

 If you want to see my programming knowledge, head over [here](#-programming-knowledge).

 ### ![](https://i.imgur.com/TgakUPf.png) Programming Knowledge